 The draft Leicester Local Plan defines how Leicester (and the surrounding suburbs) will develop in the next 16 years.
 At the moment it is business as usual, and we are told that the climate will be factored into the next draft.
-However, the next draft will probably also be the final draft so we need to make sure that we push for the climate to be prioritised now, as part of this draft’s consultation.
-The consultation was due to close on 7th June but has just been postponed, which means we have time to do this really well.
+However, the next draft will probably also be the final draft so our group has put a lot of energy into push for the climate to be prioritised now by reponding to and helping others to respond to the most recent consultation which closes in Dec 2020.
+We are now meeting with various coucillors on this topic.

 - builds housing which can cope with climate change

 - ensures new developments are designed to discourage car use as well as supporting walking, cycling and bus use